Trump Still Working on Lowering Medication Prices

 The bottom line here is that Trump’s plan might not work after all and a more aggressive approach would be required.

 Aggressive measures were implemented in other developed countries; they only have single-payer insurance systems with bargaining power to make drug prices affordable.
 In the US, it could be termed as “Medicare for All” if only the government would allow Medicare to negotiate drug prices.
+Right now, the only move forward in the healthcare sector has been the Affordable Care Act.

 Associate pharmacy professor at the University of Washington, Josh Carlson, said that when Medicare does the negotiations, the market is more likely to operate efficiently, leading to a positive effect on drug expenses.